redragonx/tesseract-java/README.md

 Tesseract
 =========
-A 3D rendering of a 4D object called a tesseract using Java OpenGL.
+A 3D rendering of a 4D object called a tesseract using Java OpenGL built using Gradle.

 Navigation
 -----------